krlawrence/graph/ChangeHistory.md

 Major new features in this release
 - Added a new section on measuring query performance
 - Added coverage of the new `math` step.
+- Added a new Java sample that demonstrates the `math` step.
 - Added coverage of TinkerGraph indexing
 - Added to the `collections` section.
 - Added a new `OLTP vs OLAP` section.